isomorfeus/isomorfeus-react/README.md

 # isomorfeus-react

-Easy to use React Components with advanced features.
+Develop React Components along with very easy to use and advanced React-Redux Components.

 Currently there is a Opal/Ruby implementation:
 [Ruby Readme](https://github.com/isomorfeus/isomorfeus-react/tree/master/ruby)